 - Step 2.
 In the Volume Relationships window, click Create. - Step 3.
 In the Browse SVM dialog box, select an SVM for the destination volume. - Step 4.
 In the Create Protection Relationship dialog box, select Mirror from the Relationship Type dropdown list. - Step 5.
-Specify the cluster, the SVM, and the source volume.
-If the specified cluster is running a version of ONTAP software earlier than ONTAP 9.3, then only peered SVMs are listed.
-If the specified cluster is running ONTAP 9.3 or later, peered SVMs and permitted SVMs are listed. - Step 6.
+Specify the cluster, the SVM, and the source volume. - Step 6.
 For FlexVol volumes, specify a volume name suffix.
 The volume name suffix is appended to the source volume names to generate the destination volume names. - Step 7.
 Optional: Click Browse, and then change the mirror policy. - Step 8.
 Select a schedule for the relationship from the list of existing schedules. - Step 9.
 Optional: Select Initialize Relationship to initialize the mirror relationship. - Step 10.
 Enable FabricPool-enabled aggregates, and then select an appropriate tiering policy. - Step 11.
-Click Create .
+Click Create.